 Children represent 24 percent of the population.
-Yet, they comprise 34 percent of all people in poverty.
-Among all children, 44 percent live in low-income families and approximately one in every five (21 percent) live in poor families.
-Young children under age 6 appear to be particularly vulnerable, with 48 percent living in low-income families, including 25 percent living in poor families.
+Yet, they comprise 34 percent of all people in poverty.1 Among all children, 44 percent live in low-income families and approximately one in every five (21 percent) live in poor families.
+Our very youngest children, infants and toddlers under age 3, appear to be particularly vulnerable, with 48 percent living in low-income families, including 25 percent living in poor families.
 Winding up in a low-income or poor family does not happen by chance.
 There are a range of factors associated with children's experiences of economic insecurity, including race/ethnicity and parents' educational attainment and employment.
 This fact sheet, which is an update to the series based on the 2010 American Community Survey (ACS), describes the demographic, socio-economic, and geographic characteristics of children and their parents - highlighting the important factors that appear to distinguish low-income and poor children from their less disadvantaged counterparts.

-How many young children under age 6 in the United States live in low-income families?
+How many infants and toddlers under age 3 in the United States live in low-income families?

-There are more than 23 million young children under age 6 in the United States.
+There are more than 11 million infants and toddlers under age 3 in the United States.

-- ◆ 48 percent 11.4 million live in low-income families. - ◆ 25 percent 5.9 million live in poor families.
+- ◆ 48 percent 5.7 million live in low-income families. - ◆ 25 percent 3.0 million live in poor families.

-Children under age 6 by family income, 2010
+Infants and toddlers by family income, 2010